 If you are making your own cranberry sauce, this can be done up to a week ahead.

 Green bean casserole or any other vegetable can be prepped up to the last-minute cooking steps a day or two before the party.

 Mac and Cheese is a dish that reheats wonderfully, so making this in advance is a fantastic time saver.

 Pies can be made a couple of days before the big meal, freeing up room in the oven for baking turkey.

-Remember, after the turkey is done roasting, it will need to set for about 30 minutes before your carve.
-This is when you can use the oven to heat up all the side dishes you made in advance!
+Remember, after the turkey is done roasting, it will need to set for about 30 minutes before you carve.
+This is when you can use the oven to heat all the side dishes you made in advance!